 - Wood chips/pellets.
-Applewood is great for smoked chicken, but feel free to use hickory or any of your favorites.
+Applewood is great for smoked whole chicken, but feel free to use hickory or any of your favorites.

 How To Smoke a Chicken

 - Read completely through the recipe before starting.

 - Plan ahead.
 Smoking takes time and there is no way to speed this up.

 - Pat the chicken dry with a paper towel.